Gray-Lotus/PaperCoat/content/about.md

 ## Rating System?

 Why don't I use a numbered rating system?
-Because them I would have to explain my criteria.
-I am not reviewer, I just publish my opinions.
-Opinions which are very subjective.

-## Useful Links

-These are some useful links.
-Why put them here and not under a menu?
-Because I don't like clutter and I figured people are not gonna use them that often anyway.
+Honestly, because I just wanted to do the reviews based on feel rather than actual numbers.
+I also wasn't sure of a criteria strucuture so I didn't feel like making one.

-### My Status:
+### Reading Status

-- Dropped
+- Reading: Currently reading
+- Dropped: I dropped the novel
+- Finished: means I finished the novel
+- On-Hold: decided to come back to (could be any reason like no raw or waiting for chapters to build up)

+### Rating

+Good > Alright > Mid > Eh > Bad

+### Preferences
-- Reading
+- I Liked it
-- Finished
+- I Disliked it
-- On-hold
+- Neutral

+### Tags
+- Content Tags pertaining to the type of content